-Suzuki-rōshi: I-I-I understand, you know.
-When, you know, you say "when student is ready."
-When-it means that when your practice is-you are-when you have-when you are ready, you-you can tell, you know, whether your teacher is, you know, right teacher or not because of your dharma eyes.
-If he, you know, is involved in one-sided view of existence or non-existence, he is not right teacher.
+Suzuki-rōshi: I understand.
+When you say "when student is ready," it means that when you are ready, you can tell whether your teacher is right teacher or not because of your dharma eyes.
+If he is involved in one-sided view of existence or non-existence, he is not right teacher.

-And another point is, you know, whether what he says and what he actually does, you know, to some extent, you know, it should be well-balanced.
-Not completely-it is impossible to have complete balance, you know, as we are human being.
-But to some extent, you know, there must be some balance.
+And another point is, whether what he says and what he actually does, to some extent it should be well-balanced.
+Not completely-it is impossible to have complete balance, as we are human being.
+But to some extent there must be some balance.
 That is another point.

-It is, you know, from dharma eyes-dharma eyes can tell whether his understanding is right or wrong, you know.
+Dharma eyes can tell whether his understanding is right or wrong.
 And another point is whether his practice is really good or bad.
-You can't-I'm sorry to criticize.
-You can see, you know, easily can see what he says and what he does.
-If you-if you-there must be some balance-understandable balance.
+I'm sorry to criticize.
+You can easily see what he says and what he does.
+There must be some balance-understandable balance.

-So, you cannot tell by a book who you love [?], you know.
-You cannot tell by-by his speech.
+So, you cannot tell by a book who you love.
+You cannot tell by his speech.
 Or you cannot tell just by his zazen practice.
 The point is whether his zazen practice is extended in his everyday life.
 That is very important.
-So you, you know, your dharma eyes, you know, like-like-like your eyes to see which way to go, you know, which teacher you should teach cheese-choose.
+So your dharma eyes-like your eyes to see which way to go, which teacher you should choose.

-And your practice, you know, understanding of practice is another, you know, something like your foot, you know.
+And your practice, understanding of practice is another, something like your foot.
 You should walk by your foot.
-So it is necessary to-to have two points: this and this [presumably points to two things].
-Actual, you know, some actual cut [?]: not just eyes or knowledge or intellectual understanding or philosophy.
+So it is necessary to have two points: this and this [presumably points to two things].
+Actual, some actual cut [?]: not just eyes or knowledge or intellectual understanding or philosophy.
 Even though he knows he has a big knowledge about Buddhism, he cannot be always good teacher for you.
 If you want to be the same kind of teacher, it is okay.
-But if you are-if you want to practice our way as a part of your life, then, you know, you cannot follow that kind of teacher.
+But if you want to practice our way as a part of your life, then you cannot follow that kind of teacher.
 Okay?
 Hai.

-Student C: ... thinking mind and ... if you don't know what to do and you don't feel that the behavior ... let you know, is it because you don't really know ... or is the viewing [being?] not necessarily the same as the knowing?
+Student C: ... thinking mind and ... if you don't know what to do and you don't feel that the behavior ... let you know, is it because you don't really know ... or is the being not necessarily the same as the knowing?

 Suzuki-rōshi: Mm-hmm.
-Being [and] knowing should be same, but [it is] difficult, you know, to be same.
+Being and knowing should be same, but it is difficult to be same.
 Knowing is something different than doing [laughs].
 I am sorry.
 [Laughter.]
 Yeah.
-That is very-very much so-very much so, but even though many people-many Buddhist teachers are like that, but there is no reason why you should follow their example [laughs].
-You cannot criticize them, you know, as they are also-they have karmic life too, you know, because it is difficult to be free from its own karmic life, you know.
+That is very much so, but even though many Buddhist teachers are like that, but there is no reason why you should follow their example [laughs].
+You cannot criticize them as they are also-they have karmic life too, because it is difficult to be free from its own karmic life.
 It is difficult.
 So we cannot criticize.

 But you should know that it is his karmic life and that is his practice and that is his understanding.
-That is [what it means to have] dharma eyes, you know.
-If you have that-that kind of eyes, you know, then your teacher, you know-your teacher cannot be-could be anyone.
-But you will-the point is you will receive little encouragement [laughs] if his [1 word: "style"?] of practice is not so strong, you know, he will, you know, he will not help you so much.
-But he is good teacher, even though he has, you know, not much, you know, encouragement for you.
-But if you, you know, if your situation of practicing Zen is very, you know, immediate, difficult situation, then that difficulty will help your practice-your-that difficulty will encourage your practice.
+That is what it means to have dharma eyes.
+If you have that kind of eyes, then your teacher could be anyone.
+But the point is you will receive little encouragement [laughs] if his style of practice is not so strong, he will not help you so much.
+But he is good teacher, even though he has not much encouragement for you.
+But if your situation of practicing Zen is very immediate, difficult situation, then that difficulty will help your practice-that difficulty will encourage your practice.